jayway/iot-train-firmware/README.md

 IoT Train firmware
 ========================================

-Firmware
+Firmware for the Jayway IoT Train.

 <img src="docs/train_title.jpg" width="200">.

 Build
 -----

-Using PlatformIO build environment.
+The project is built using the [PlatformIO](http://platformio.org/) build environment.

 See [buildspec.yml](buildspec.yml).